soumyapednekar/sentiment_analysis/README.md

 # Sentiment Analysis

 This repository contains code and resources for conducting sentiment analysis on Amazon product reviews using machine learning algorithms such as Logistic Regression and Random Forest Classifier.
-The project is part of a midterm project report for Group 04, consisting of Hitakshi Tanna, Rudraja Vansutre, Somita Chaudhari, Soumya Pednekar, and Tejashree Betgar.